OGGM/oggm/docs/flowlines.rst

 This list below  tries to be as objective as possible and help you decide on which to pick.
-At the individual glacier scale, the impact on the results can be large, but our own quick assessment shows that at the global scale the differences are rather small (to be quantified exactly).
+At the individual glacier scale, the impact on the results can be large, but our own quick assessment shows that at the global scale the differences are rather small (yet to be quantified with more precision).

 **Geometrical centerlines**

 - Pros:

-   - Closer to the true length of the glacier
+   - Closer to the "true" length of the glacier
-   - Grid points along the centerlines preserve their geometrical information, i.e. one can compute the exact location of ice loss and glacier length change.
+   - Grid points along the centerlines preserve their geometrical information, i.e. one can compute the exact location of ice thickness change.
-   - Possibility to have different model parameters per flowline (e.g. different mass-balance models), although this is also challenging.
+   - It is possibile to have different model parameters for each flowline (e.g. different mass-balance models), although this is comming with its own challenges.
-   - Arguable: better applicability of mass-balance parameterizations taking geometry into account.
+   - Arguably: better suitability for mass-balance parameterizations taking glacier geometry and exposition into account.
-   - Controversial: better representation of the main glacier flow.
+   - Arguably: better representation of the main glacier flow?

 - Cons:

    - Complex and error prone: considerably more code than the elevation band flowlines.
-   - Less robust: more glaciers are erroring than with the simpler method.
+   - Less robust: more glaciers are failing in the preprocessing than with the simpler method.
      When glaciers are badly outlined (or worse, when ice caps are not properly divided), or with bad DEMs, the geometrical flowline can "look" very ugly.
-   - More computationally expensive (more grid points on average, more prone to numerical instabilities).
+   - Computationally expensive (more grid points on average, more prone to numerical instabilities).
    - Complex handling of mass-balance parameters for tributaries at the inversion (leading to multiple temperature sensitivity parameters